Vendor Management

 Section titled “Subscription Tier Limits”The Vendor Detail Page

 Section titled “The Vendor Detail Page”Click any vendor row to open the Vendor Detail page.
-This is the primary working area, organised into 12 sections:
+This is the primary working area for an individual vendor.

 |---|---|